+ = Applicable toward general education degree requirements

 +THEO 101.
-Introduction to Theology and Religion • 3 credits
+Introduction to Theology • 3 credits

 An overview of theology including some fundamental issues and methods in biblical, historical, systematic and moral theology.
 The course explores issues in Christian theology such as revelation and faith, the role of the Bible in theology, Jesus Christ and the Church.
 Examines the nature of religion and religious experiences.